about I Read more about Shop Uni-T

 I am an artist, illustrator, and highly energized entrepreneur who founded and runs Uni-T. I received a MFA degree in illustration at the Academy of Art University in San Francisco and published 5 children’s books while raising my two children.
 I have earned many awards and recognitions as a visual artist/illustrator.

-I started Uni-T in 2010 with a $800.00 investment, which allowed me to begin selling my own designs silkscreened by hand by me onto fine T-shirts.
+I started Uni-T in 2010 with a $800.00 investment, which allowed me to begin selling my own designs silkscreened by my hand onto fine T-shirts.

 Uni-T is a portrayal of my life seeking happiness and meanings, which sometimes can get lost in this busy world.
 Uni-T sounds like unity, which is the basic philosophy of my line of hand-printed T-shirts, but not very many people know that Uni is also my nick name from childhood!